isMandyCoding/Learn-to-code-javascript/README.md

 Strings can be a collection of letters, symbols and/or numbers.
 They are made by surrounding the content with quotation marks.

 `"Hello, World."`

 `"CrAzy Random String 987879896jvdjvda &&(&(@*(*"`

+They can use double quotes or single quotes.
+Make sure they are matching and the string does not contain any breaking quotes inside it!

+If it might you may want use the newer back-tick ` way creating a string.
+Called a template literal.
+We'll see some extra features of these in a minute!

 Can we add strings together?
 Try it out!